-Since the day we are born, we face deeply ingrained (false) beliefs that our sex determines our skills and preferences - from toys and colours to career choices and salaries.
-Using the latest neuroscience, Gina unpacks the stereotypes and shows how these messages mould our ideas of ourselves, each other and even shape our brains accordingly.
+Since the day we are born, we face deeply ingrained (false) beliefs that our sex determines our skills and preferences - from toys and colors to career choices and salaries.
+Using the latest neuroscience, Gina unpacks the stereotypes and shows how these messages mold our ideas of ourselves, each other and even shape our brains accordingly.
+She explores how the idea of a gendered brain has led to long-standing inequality and how busting these myths can help reduce the (mis)use of neuroscience research to (mis)represent our understanding of the brain.

 Some topics of discussion include: